News

 2024

-Group Exhibition, Sacred Terrains, Euphrat Museum of Art, Jan 2024 – March 2024
+Group Exhibition, Sacred Terrains, Euphrat Museum of Art, Cupertino, CA, Jan 2024 – March 2024

-Artist Residency, Mass MoCA, North Adams, MA
+Artist Residency, A second residency at Mass MoCA, North Adams, MA, August 7-19

-Public Art Collection, YouTube, San Bruno, CA
+YouTube, San Bruno, CA

 Press